 - (1) Travel Lane Width.
 In CBDs, an 11-foot traveling lane may be used if the truck volumes are less than or equal to 5 percent. - (2) Parking Lane Width.
 A parking lane width as narrow as 10 feet may be acceptable. - (3) Shoulder Cross Slope.
-For paved shoulders wider than 4 feet, provide a 4.00 percent shoulder cross slope. - (4) Bicycle (Lane Width).
-For design speeds greater than 45 miles per hour, increase the bike lane width in accordance with AASHTO Guide for the Development of Bicycle Facilities. - (5) Curb and Gutter (Type).
+For paved shoulders wider than 4 feet, provide a 4.00 percent shoulder cross slope. - (4) Bicycle Lane Width.
+4-foot bicycle lane width is measured exclusive of curb & gutter or rumble strips/stripes.
+For design speeds greater than 45 miles per hour, increase the bike lane width in accordance with the AASHTO Guide for the Development of Bicycle Facilities. - (5) Curb and Gutter (Type).
 If curb and gutter is used on streets with design speeds greater than 45 miles per hour, place the curb and gutter outside of the shoulder and use a sloping curb. - (6) Side Slopes.
 Generally on curb and gutter sections, provide a maximum slope of 2H:1V. - (7) Clear Zone.
 See the AASHTO Roadside Design Guide for the applicable clear zones. - (8) Bridge Widths.
 Clear roadway bridge widths are measured from face to face of parapets or rails.
 Bridge widths are normally defined as the sum of the approach traveled way width, both shoulders and median width, where applicable.
-For curbed sections, the clear roadway width will be the curbto-curb width plus the sidewalk width on one or both sides.
+For curbed sections, the clear roadway width will be the curb-to-curb width plus the sidewalk width on one or both sides.
 See Section 7.5.1.1 for further guidance. - (9) Existing Bridges to Remain in Place.
 Consult with the State Bridge Maintenance Engineer to determine the allowable structural capacity of bridges to remain in place. - (10) Vertical Clearance (Arterial Under). - a.
 The clearance must be available over the traveled way, shoulders and any future widening identified in a long-range plan. - b.
 Table value includes allowance for future overlays.